pingooio/pingoo/docs/configuration.md

 # (optional) Lists can be used in rule expressions to match against a large number of values
 lists:
   blocked_ips: # name of the list
-    type: ip # type of the individual items of the list.
+    type: Ip # type of the individual items of the list.
 Valid values are: int, ip, string
     file: /etc/pingoo/lists/blocked_ip.csv # path to the list
 ```